danieltran-97/BattleshipSinglePlayer/README.md

 I |□ □ □ □ □ □ □ □ □ □
 J |□ □ □ □ □ □ □ □ □ □

-All your ships have been sunk, you have lost
+Your ship has been sunk, you have lost
  ```